 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
 In contrast, changes in inventory levels are the effect of many homeowners deciding to list their home for sale -- which may be a significant decision, but it is not always so.
 Some homes on the market could be sellers who are just "testing the market" and thus, inventory levels can vary than home sales.
-Inventory levels have been declining significantly over the past year -- and are now 17% lower than they were one year ago and 37% lower than they were two years ago.
+Inventory levels have been declining significantly over the past year -- and are now 18% lower than they were one year ago and 39% lower than they were two years ago.

 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of single family homes for sale has decreased by 20% over the past year, while the number of townhouses, duplexes and condos for sale has only decreased by 10% over the past year.
-We saw inventory levels increase a bit through the Spring and Summer, which did provide buyers with more options -- but we are likely to see these inventory levels decline again now headed into the Fall.
+The number of single family homes for sale has decreased by 27% over the past year, while the number of townhouses, duplexes and condos for sale has actually increased by 15% over the past year.
+We saw inventory levels increase a bit through the Spring and Summer, which did provide buyers with more options -- but we are likely to see these inventory levels decline further as we continue through the Fall.

-Inventory levels have been falling in both the City and County over the past two years, with a 39% decline seen in the County and a 32% deline in the City.
-Of note -- while there are approximately twice as many home sales in the County than in the City -- there are more than three times as many homes for sale in the County than in the City.
+Inventory levels have fallen 27% in Rockingham County over the past year but have actually increased slightly in the City of Harrisonburg during the same timeframe.
+Of note -- while there are approximately twice as many home sales in the County than in the City -- there are more than twice as many homes for sale in the County than in the City.
 As such, the low inventory is much more of an issue in the City right now if we look at both sellers (supply) and buyers (demand).
 This is likely leading to the faster increases in median sales price in the City, and the lower median days on market in the City.